Alejogb1/job-board/blog-data/valueerror-attempt-to-get-argmax-of-an-empty-sequence.md

 id: "valueerror-attempt-to-get-argmax-of-an-empty-sequence"
 ---

-Okay so "ValueError attempt to get argmax of an empty sequence" right Been there done that got the t-shirt or you know the debugging log that nearly set my screen on fire.
+"ValueError attempt to get argmax of an empty sequence" right Been there done that got the t-shirt or you know the debugging log that nearly set my screen on fire.

 This isn't a rare error it's a classic facepalm moment for anyone working with sequences and trying to find a maximum.
 It means exactly what it says your code tried to use argmax on something that's empty an empty list a numpy array with no elements a pandas series with zilch absolutely nothing there. `argmax` function's job is to tell you where the biggest thing is and well if there isn't anything there is no biggest thing.
 It cannot find the biggest element of nothing it simply doesn't compute

 I remember back in my early days I was working on a project a recommender system actually.
 A very very basic one.
 Think super rudimentary.
 It was supposed to find the most popular item based on user interactions.
 Data came in as a list of user clicks and I had this beautifully crafted function that was meant to find the most clicked item index.
 I felt quite clever at the time until boom "ValueError attempt to get argmax of an empty sequence".
 I had forgotten to properly handle cases where for some new user there was zero history and of course my function which looked for max number of clicks was then trying to argmax empty data.
 A good reminder that real data is almost never how you expect it to be at first.
 Never.
 It taught me the hard lesson about edge cases.
 Now I pretty much always anticipate them.

 The error usually stems from a few common situations: